ewabiedulska/Piano_website/README.md

 # Piano Website

-A project of a main page with two triangular sections (links) - designed for a bilingual websites.
+A project of a main page with two triangular sections working as links - designed for bilingual websites.

 <img src="images/preview.png">